-130-WHS entry permit holder not required to disclose names of workers
+130 WHS entry permit holder not required to disclose names of workers

-- (1) A WHS entry permit holder is not required to disclose to the relevant person conducting a business or undertaking or the person with management or control of the workplace the name of any worker at the workplace. - (2) A WHS entry permit holder who wishes to disclose to the relevant person conducting a business or undertaking or the person with management or control of the workplace the name of any worker may only do so with the consent of the worker.
+A WHS entry permit holder is not required to disclose to the relevant person conducting a business or undertaking or the person with management or control of the workplace the name of any worker at the workplace.
+(2) A WHS entry permit holder who wishes to disclose to the relevant person conducting a business or undertaking or the person with management or control of the workplace the name of any worker may only do so with the consent of the worker.

-Division 5-WHS entry permits
+Division 5 WHS entry permits

-131-Application for WHS entry permit
+131 Application for WHS entry permit

-- (1) A union may apply to the authorising authority for the issue of a WHS entry permit to a person who is an official of the union. - (2) The application must specify the person who is to hold the WHS entry permit and include a statutory declaration by that person declaring that he or she- - (a) is an official of the union; and - (b) has satisfactorily completed the prescribed training; and - (c) holds, or will hold, an entry permit under- - (i) the Fair Work Act; or - (ii) the Fair Work Act 1994. - (3) For the purposes of subsection (2)(c)(ii), a person who has a right of entry to a workplace under section 140 of the Fair Work Act 1994 will be taken to hold an entry permit under that Act.
+- (1) A union may apply to the authorising authority for the issue of a WHS entry permit to a person who is an official of the union. - (2) The application must specify the person who is to hold the WHS entry permit and include a statutory declaration by that person declaring that he or she- - (a) is an official of the union, and - (b) has satisfactorily completed the prescribed training, and - (c) holds, or will hold, an entry permit under- - (i) the Fair Work Act, or, - (ii) the Industrial Relations Act 1996.

-132-Consideration of application
+132 Consideration of application